Constraints on Interstellar Sovereignty: Outer Space Treaty

 \subsection{Weaponization}

 Limits on the weaponizing of space are described in Article IV of the OST, which includes different provisions for cislunar orbit compared to interplanetary or interstellar space.
 For objects in orbit around Earth, Article IV prohibits ``nuclear weapons or any other kinds of weapons of mass destruction'' but does not necessarily exclude other types of weapons.
 Many astronauts have carried knives to space for utility purposes, while cosmonauts landing in Siberia were issued pistols to protect themselves from wildlife as they awaited rescue.
 Various efforts to develop defensive weapons in space, such as the Strategic Defense Initiative of 1983, do not necessarily violate Article IV unless they would qualify as a weapon of mass destruction.
-Beyond Earth orbit, including the moon and other planets, Article IV requires space to be used ``exclusively for peaceful purposes,'' with ``the testing of any type of weapons'' as well as ``military manoeuvres'' being ``forbidden'' by all states.
-This article makes exceptions for military personnel engaged in peaceful scientific research and also states that ``any equipment or facility necessary for peaceful exploration'' is also permitted.

-Interplanetary and interstellar space, unlike Earth orbit, must remain free of all weapons of any kind under Article IV, with possible exceptions for equipment needed for peaceful exploration.
-No legal precedent exists that could clarify the extent to which defensive weapons could qualify as ``necessary'' for peaceful exploration in space.
-Likewise, a strict interpretation of Article IV would imply that uncrewed or crewed interstellar missions could not carry any weapons; by extension, this strict interpretation of Article IV would imply that any future interstellar settlements would need to remain free of weapons of any kind.
-Such a vision of weapons remaining bound to Earth orbit while interstellar space is free of weapons is an idealistic vision that, however desirable, may not necessarily be pragmatic.

-One approach that may develop if humans do eventually become a multiplanetary and interstellar species is the ``celestial subjectivity model,'' which would interpret the concept of ``outer space'' in the OST as being the space beyond one's home planet \cite{miller2018space,gilley2020space}.
-Under the celestial subjectivity model, a planetary civilization bound by the OST would be prohibited from placing weapons of mass destruction in orbit around its own planet and could not carry weapons of any kind into outer space beyond.
-Such an interpretation of the OST would be one way to interpret existing international law in multiplanetary and interstellar contexts.
-Other interpretations of the OST may be possible and will be needed for such legal frameworks to remain relevant to scenarios of interstellar exploration.